 Good old HA to the rescue once again.
 Kate explains why hyaluronic acid is such a hero for the microneedlers among you:

 “Hyaluronic acid is the ultimate ingredient to look out for and apply post-microneedling.
-Choose a product with multi-molecular weight hyaluronic acid (I love Mesoestetic HA Densimatrix, £69.99), which is a hyaluronic acid concentrate containing several forms and molecular weights of the moisture-binding molecule to maximise penetration and absorption.”
+Choose a product containing several forms and molecular weights of the moisture-binding molecule to maximise penetration and absorption.”

 Given that hyaluronic acid is a hydrating ingredient that replenishes skin, it’s just what the derm ordered, and the microneedling process will optimise product absorption to maximise the action of any hyaluronic acid-based serum or treatment that you apply post microneedling.
 Your skin can feel a little tight and dry afterwards and HA will restore suppleness once more.

 A cooling, oil-free gel that’s loaded with humectant hyaluronic acid to deeply hydrate without clogging pores.
 Use while microneedling for softer, smoother skin afterwards and to calm inflammation.

-If your budget doesn’t quite stretch to sixty quid for a serum, this high street hyaluronic alternative will strengthen the skin on a relative shoestring.
+If your budget doesn’t quite stretch to 60 quid for a serum, this high street hyaluronic alternative will strengthen the skin on a relative shoestring.

 Paula Begoun highlights the fundamental role of peptide proteins: “Without peptides, skin doesn’t remain intact and the result is loss of firmness, appearance of wrinkles, texture changes, and skin that doesn’t bounce back as it once did.”

 As always opt for a fragrance-free formula that doesn’t incorporate potentially reactive ingredients.
-Teresa Tarmey includes a ‘peptide treatment’ as part of her 12-week microneedling kit to “revitalise and replenish skin and also visibly even out skin tone and increase firmness”, but if you’re after a single purse-friendly peptide…
+For high-end, If you’re after a single purse-friendly peptide…

 Hydrating glycerin, fortifying amino acid peptides (including the much sought-after collagen accelerator Matrixyl 3000) and a calming, fragrance-free formula all make this a dependable microneedling sidekick.